teralytics/filesystem_liveness_exporter/README.md

 If you do pass it, then the `read()` call will be used against the passed file name, under each mount point.

+The check happens in a subprocess, which gets killed if the check extends past the `timeout` parameter.

+Take real good care not to allow file system types that non- administrative users may mount or write on, especially if you use the `-check.read-file` flag.

-If you pass `-check.read-file <somefilename>` and the file in question does not exist under the checked mount points, the metrics for that mount point will be omitted from the HTTP output of the program.
+If you pass `-check.read-file <somefilename>` and the file in question does not exist under the checked mount points, the metrics for that mount point will show an error.
+Failures to `readdir()` will also be treated the same.
+Errors will be logged to standard error.
+Exceptions to this norm are noted below.

 If the checked mount point or the checked file return `EPERM` or `ENOTDIR`, the metrics will consider the mount point alive.

-The check happens in a subprocess, which gets killed if the check extends past the `timeout` parameter.

-Take real good care not to allow file system types that users may mount or write on, especially if you use the `-check.read-file` flag.

 ## License